Tens of thousands of self-employed drivers could be put out of work by Transport for London's...

 - whether a party has succeeded in all or part of its case; and

-You can get together with the opposing party (or parties) ahead of the hearing, to agree the amount of costs that will be paid by the losing party, and thereby avoid the additional costs of an assessment by the court.
+You can get together with the opposing party (or parties) ahead of the hearing, to agree the amount of costs that will be paid by the losing party.
 But bear in mind that if you win, but do not recover all of your costs from the other party, you will still be responsible for paying your solicitor's costs in full.
 In some circumstances you may only be entitled to recover a fixed amount from the other party - for example, where you obtain a default judgement, or if you make a claim for a specified amount and the defendant admits the claim.
 There are no rules on recovery of costs where an alternative method of dispute resolution (such as mediation) is used.
 In such cases it will be a matter for the parties to negotiate.

-19. How does a conditional fee arrangement work?
+19. How does a conditional fee arrangement or damages based agreement work?

 Litigation is usually funded by the client paying their solicitor's costs at regular intervals, the amount of the payment being determined by the solicitor's hourly rate, and the amount of time spent on the matter.
 However, where one (or more) of the parties is unable or unwilling to pay legal fees, it may be possible to use a conditional fee arrangement (CFA) or a damages based agreement (DBA)..

 20. Can I insure against losing?

-You can (usually) obtain insurance cover, after a dispute has arisen, against the risk of being landed with a large bill for legal costs and expenses (your own, and those of your opponent if the court so orders), should you lose your case.
-These policies, called 'after the event' policies, provide cover just against the legal costs arising as a result of a disputed event, or an accident.
-They are not cheap.
-The cost varies depending on, for example, the insurer’s assessment of your prospects of success, the stage the dispute has reached and the amount of any excess you agree to pay, but cover against the potential legal costs of even a simple road traffic accident would start at around £350.
-However, you may be able to recover the cost of the premium from your opponent if you win your case.
+You can (usually) obtain insurance cover, after a dispute has arisen, against the risk of being landed with a large bill for your opponent’s legal costs and also for expenses (your own, and those of your opponent if the court so orders), should you lose your case.
+These policies, called 'after the event' policies, are not cheap.
+The cost varies depending on, for example, the insurer’s assessment of your prospects of success, the stage the dispute has reached and the amount of any excess you agree to pay, but cover against the potential legal costs of a commercial dispute can be anywhere between 20% and 60% of the cover provided.
+You cannot recover the cost of the premium itself from your opponent if you win your case.

 21. What is an expert witness?